Translate

 Wa 'amilu ṣ-ṣaaliḥaati, and they did the corrective deeds.
 The ṣaaliḥaat are not arbitrary good deeds.
 They are the actions that correct the damage done by the trench and the fire.
 They are the shovelfuls of earth that fill the ukhdud.
 They are the water that extinguishes the flames.
 They are the choices to witness truly rather than falsely, to cease persecution rather than continue it, to soften the hard-hearted thoughts (al-ḥijaarah) rather than add them to the fuel.
 Each corrective deed is a tawbah (turning back) enacted in the world of action.
 The insaan who takes security and then acts from that security begins to transform his inner landscape not by force but by alignment.

-Lahum jannaatun tajri min taḥtihaa l-anhaar, for them are gardens beneath which rivers flow.
-The jannaat are gardens, enclosed green spaces of flourishing life.
-They are the gardens of hidden knowledge, the state of the insaan's consciousness when the trench has been healed, when the fire has been extinguished, when the agitated mind (an-nas) is no longer fuel but soil, when the petrified thoughts (al-ḥijaarah) have been softened into riverbeds.
+Lahum jannaatun tajri min taḥtihaa l-anhaar, for them are hidden gardens beneath which rivers flow.
+The jannaah are gardens, enclosed green spaces of flourishing life.
+They are the gardens of the state of the consciousness when the trench has been healed, when the fire has been extinguished, when the agitated mind (an-nas) is no longer fuel but soil, when the petrified thoughts (al-ḥijaarah) have been softened into riverbeds.
 The garden is the opposite of the trench.
 Where the trench was a wound, a fissure, a place of burning, the garden is wholeness, integration, a place of growth.
 The insaan does not need to escape his lower consciousness to reach the garden.
 The garden is his lower consciousness healed, his arḍh returned to its original fertility.

 The rivers are the anhaar, flowing water, continuous movement, life-giving streams.
 They are the rivers of hidden knowledge, the very maa'un daafiq (gushing flow from ghayba) that was described in Surah At-Tariq.
 This is the knowledge that the insaan evolved from, the flow that issues from between the backbone of established understandings and the heart's openness, the surge of truth that the trench and the fire had blocked.
 In the garden, the flow is not blocked.
 It runs freely beneath the surface, unseen but felt, always present, always nourishing.
 The insaan no longer needs to dig for the water.
 It flows beneath him.
 He drinks from it without effort because he no longer stands in the trench with a fire burning at his feet.
 He stands in the garden, and the garden is irrigated by the same flow of knowledge that has been there all along.